joelek/wtf/readme.md

 The package includes a deterministic test runner that may be launched using the `[npx] wtf` command.
 The test runner may be used to locate, run and collect information from supported test units.

-By default, the `./source/` path will be recursively scanned for supported units.
+By default, the `./source/` and `./src/` paths will be recursively scanned for supported units.
 File or directory paths may be explicitly specified using the `--path=<path>` argument.

 A test unit is identified as supported through having a filename matching one of the configured patterns for which a command is specified.
 The default commands are: